AquaDraco/UnityStationWiki/Home.md

 **Welcome to unitystation.
 An open source effort to clone the [/TG/station](www.tgstation13.org) branch to unity.**

-As this project is in its early stages, this wiki will serve the purposes of providing a foundation and scripting reference to the underlying architecture of unitystation.
+As this project is in its early stages, this wiki will serve the purpose of providing a foundation and scripting reference to the underlying structure of unitystation.